cdapio/cdap/docs/loom-docs/source/rest/templates.rst

      - JSON Object describing services, hardware types, and imagetypes that are compatible with the cluster.
    * - constraints
      - JSON Object describing layout and service constraints.
+   * - administration
+     - JSON Object describing administration properties, such as the lease duration of clusters.

 HTTP Responses
 ^^^^^^^^^^^^^^